Surface Tension

 The measurement of Surface Tension is important in the development and quality control of such things as ink, soap and detergent, pharmaceutical compounds, adhesives and a wide range of coatings.

 There are several methods used for measuring Surface Tension.
 The most common is a technique developed by P. Lecomite duNouy and popularized in a paper published in 1925.
 The technique has become known as the duNouy Ring Method.
-CSC uses this method in it's line of Tensiometers.
+CSC uses this method in its line of Tensiometers.
+Further, there is a technique called the Wilhelmy Plate Method.
+This method is included in the DY Series Automatic tensiometers.